Bedxxe/metagenomics/_episodes/02-webserver.md

 ## AWS is a command line cloud server.
 The machine that you are going to use is provided by amazon web services, it is equiped with all command line metagenomic tools needed fot this workshop.
-Lets practice log in into this service and copy files from your local computer to your remote instance of AWS.
+Let's practice login into this service and copy files from your local computer to your remote instance of AWS.

 ~~~